 If you are having an operation or any dental treatment, tell the person carrying out the treatment which medicines you are taking.

 Do not keep out-of-date or unwanted medicines.
 Take them to your local pharmacy which will dispose of them for you.

 If you have any questions about this medicine ask your pharmacist.

 Further reading & references

-- Manufacturer's PIL, Selexid® Tablets; Leo Laboratories Limited, The electronic Medicines Compendium.
-Dated May 2011.
+- Manufacturer's PIL, Selexid® 200 mg Film-coated Tablets; Leo Laboratories Limited, The electronic Medicines Compendium.
+Dated April 2016.